 7. Teacup Planter

 Succulents do very well in small planters, and what better planter can you get than a teacup.
 They have pretty patterns, shine, and look gorgeous as a centerpiece.
-This repurposing idea takes the teacups and lets you transform it into a small planter.
+This takes the teacups and lets you transform it into a small planter.
 If you don’t have real plants, you can add fake ones or flowers to create an eye-catching display.

 Get your teacups and saucers.
 You’ll need glue, potting soil, pebbles, and succulents too.
 Glue your teacup to your saucer and let it dry.
 Once it’s dry, add a small layer of pebbles into the bottom of the teacup before apply a layer of soil.
 Put your succulent into the cup and fill it with soil until you cover the plant’s roots.
 Lightly mist the plant.
-There is no drainage hole, so be careful how much you water it.
+There is no drainage hole, so be careful how much you water the repurposed planter.
 Watering it too much can lead to root rot.

-These teacup planters can easily turn into an eye-catching centerpiece with very little effort on your part.
+These repurposed teacup planters can easily turn into an eye-catching centerpiece with very little effort on your part.

 8. Jewelry Magnets

 When your jewelry breaks or you lose part of a set, you’d either leave it sitting in your jewelry box or throw it away.
-This repurposing idea breathes new life into this worn-out jewelry by turning each piece into a pretty magnet.
+This breathes new life into this worn-out jewelry by turning each piece into a pretty magnet.
 All you’ll need for this project is the jewelry pieces, magnets, and glue.
 If you have several little pieces, you can get mirror pieces with magnets on the back.

 For the bigger pieces, add a dot of glue and apply the magnet to the back of the jewelry.
 Let it dry and it’s ready to hang on the metal surface.
 For the smaller pieces, you can arrange them however you like on the mirror pieces.
 When you have your design, glue them into place.